marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/output-templates-and-operand-substitution.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: output templates, operand substitution, % in template, percent sign

 .. _output-template:

-.. index:: output templates

-.. index:: operand substitution

-.. index:: % in template

-.. index:: percent sign

 Output Templates and Operand Substitution
 *****************************************